 While most previous papers focussed on the technical challenges associated with solving the problem of obtaining recourse, the recent work of Barocas et al. highlights several practical challenges.
 For recourse to be practical, one must take into account the real-world feasibility of the suggested feature changes, as well as the causal dependencies between various features.
 A fascinating example from the paper is that of a credit lending model suggesting increasing income by $5,000.
 One may act on this by either waiting to obtain a raise at their current job or taking up a new high-paying job.
 Either of these actions would increase income but would also affect “length of employment’’, which may be another feature of the model.
 The unforeseen change to “length of employment’’ may adversely affect the prediction despite the increase in income.

 Growing desiderata for explainability methods

-As explainability techniques spread to diverse domains such as healthcare, lending, fraud, etc., the list of desiderata for these techniques keeps growing as well.
-The seminal LIME paper from 2016 focussed on two desiderata for explanations — (a) they must be faithful to the model’s logic, and (b) they must be human-intelligible.
+As AI explainability techniques spread to diverse domains such as healthcare, lending, fraud, etc., the list of desiderata for these techniques keeps growing as well.
+The seminal LIME paper from 2016 focused on two desiderata for explanations — (a) they must be faithful to the model’s logic, and (b) they must be human-intelligible.
 At FAccT this year, Explainability Fact Sheets extended the desiderata to 36 different requirements.
 They were compiled based on a survey of explainability research in both the computer science and social science communities.
 The requirements are organized as groups of functional, operational, security, usability, and validation requirements.